vtexdocs/help-center-content/docs/en/style-guides/test.md

 trackSlugEN: test-file
 ---

-To organize the permissions of users who have access to the VTEX store administrative environment, the platform works with **roles**.
+This is a test file to check the connection between the documentation repository and the webpage repository.